UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_4_MasterDetail/listview-datatemplate-xaml.md

 ---

-# Data Templates and Menu Items in XAML
+# ListView - Data Templates and Menu Items in XAML

 The example for this section is found in the [/code/Chapter4/ListView/G_SimpleListView_Datatemplate_XAML](/code/Chapter4/ListView/G_SimpleListView_Datatemplate_XAML) folder.